Skip to main content.

 • North end under construction (includes ponding on walkway, porous parking working at entrance)

-In 2016, Bard received $1 million from the New York State Energy Research and Development Authority's Energy to Lead Competition to evaluate and implement micro hydropower on existing small dams on the College's 1,000-acre campus.
+In 2016, Bard received $1 million from the New York State Energy Research and Development Authority's Energy to Lead Competition to evaluate the implementation of micro hydropower on one or both of the existing small dams on the College's 1,000-acre campus.
+On July 28, 2023, a 12kw project on the Annandale Dam was granted an Exemption from Licensing from the Federal Energy Regulatory Commission.
 A dedicated website helps explain how this complicated, multidimensional, mutistakeholder project continues to take shape.

 microhydrony.org

 Water makes up more than 75 percent of the Earth's surface, yet only 2.8 percent of it is available for human consumption.
 The Bard Water Lab is a student-run community lab devoted to bringing water science to water communities.
-The lab is an initiative of the Bard Center for the Study of Land, Air, and Water in collaboration with the Saw Kill Watershed Community.
+The lab is an initiative of the Bard Center for Environmental Sciences and Humanities (CESH) in collaboration with the Saw Kill Watershed Community.

 Maps and Trails